 This tutorial lets you jump into Bedrock quickly.

-We are going to assume you have some knowledge about modern web development, including working with Git, HTML and SCSS.
+We are going to assume you have some knowledge about modern web development, including working with Git, HTML and CSS.

 One part that might be a bit more exotic about working with Bedrock is the usage of the Pug templating language.

-If this is new to you, see working with Pug.
+If this is new to you, check out working with Pug.